dhimmel/blog/content/posts/2018-03-XX_cite-styles/cite-styles.md

 ## Author-style

 Here's an example of author-style from our recent Sci-Hub Coverage Study published in _eLife_.
-First, notice how citations appear in the main text:
+First, see how citations appear in the main text:

 ![](scihub-cites-author.png)